• Skip to primary navigation

 Threats To Manatees

 • Boat strikes: Manatees are slow-moving and often blend in with the water, making them difficult to see for boaters.
-Boat strikes are a leading cause of death for manatees.
+Boat strikes are the manatees’ leading cause of death.

-• Pollution: Manatees are susceptible to a number of pollutants, including oil, pesticides, and fertilizers.
+• Pollution: Manatees are susceptible to significant pollutants, including oil, pesticides, and fertilizers.
 These pollutants can harm their health and even kill them.

 • Climate change: Climate change is causing the water temperatures in manatee habitats to rise.
 This is making it more difficult for manatees to find food and survive.